-It is apparent that networking is the lifeblood of the professional librarians ,librarians worldwide can establish networking links for better opportunity, cooperation and brainstorming through ILNP , therefore, International Librarians Networking Program should be taken seriously by librarians because of the important outcomes involved , accordingly, as librarian here from Hawassa University, Ethiopia:
+It is apparent that networking is the lifeblood of professional librarians, librarians worldwide can establish networking links for a better opportunities, cooperation, and brainstorming through ILNP, therefore, International Librarians Networking Program should be taken seriously by librarians because of the important outcomes involved, accordingly, as librarian here from Hawassa University, Ethiopia:

 Navigating the Future

 “As Israel Zangwill, the English writer once wrote:

 The Past: Our cradle, not our prison; there is danger as well as appeal in its glamour.
 The past is for inspiration, not imitation, for continuation, not repetition.

 The nobility of librarianship is found in schools where library media specialists prepare our future in the children they teach.
 It is the government librarian who preserves freedom in the halls of political power.
 The nobility of librarians can be seen in corporate offices, Hospitals, Law firms, Departments of Transportation, and Colleges & Universities throughout the world.
 Although it has been cloaked in an air of service and hidden away behind quaint and romantic stereotypes, it is time for that nobility to shine and to be brought into clear focus for our communities.

 There is a theme that pervades this atlas.
 It is navigation.
 This is not merely a convenient metaphor or simple literary conceit.
 Rather, it emerges from the dynamic nature of the topic.
 Librarians are on a journey that started literally millennia ago and continues to this day.
 It is a journey that will continue for centuries to come—so long as we don’t lose our way.
 In any journey, there are milestones—key moments that allow us to stop and review our course.